 Santa Rosa Healthy Neighborhoods Alliance

-Getting the Benefits of New Gas Stations Without Sacrificing Public Health & Safety of Santa Rosa County Residents
+Getting the Benefits of New Gas Stations Without Sacrificing the Public Health & Safety of Santa Rosa County Residents

 Santa Rosa County law requires a 500-foot safety zone between homes and new gas stations.
 This safety zone protects the public from gas station fire and explosion danger as well as reducing the adverse health effects of the chemicals released from fuel storage tanks and at the pump.